openSUSE/news-o-o/_posts/2011-03-12-opensuse-weekly-news-issue-166-is-out.markdown

       Debian and many other Linux distributions and projects like [Bretzn](http://socialdesktop.org/bretzn/) or [Appstream](http://distributions.freedesktop.org/wiki/AppStream) which support developers in building and distributing their applications and users in getting it.

-We are also happy to also announce that Novell™s SUSE Studio, building upon openSUSE
+We are also happy to also announce that Novellâ€™s SUSE Studio, building upon openSUSE
       technology like KIWI, offers 11.4 as a base to build appliances upon from its convenient webinterface.
 We invite anyone to **visit [susestudio.com](http://susestudio.com/) to experiment with 11.4**, to create custom versions as Live CD, USB or VM images and to share them on [susegallery.com](http://www.susegallery.com/)!